-Your family and visitors are always welcome and are important to your recovery.
-We have an open visitation policy, with no specific visiting hours.
-However, for your successful rehabilitation as well as your safety and well-being, your clinical team may need to limit the number of visitors and the time of their visits so as not to interfere with your treatment schedule or resting periods.
-We ask that no more than two visitors come at any one time.
-Your visitors may call ahead to the nurse station to determine the best time for their visits.
+Your family and visitors are welcome and are important to the recovery process.
+We have updated our visitation policy, effective May 23, 2021.
+For our patients’ successful rehabilitation, as well as their safety and well-being, their clinical team may need to limit the number of visitors and the time of their visits so as not to interfere with treatment schedule or resting periods.

 We also ask visitors to please treat our patients, their families and our staff in a considerate, courteous and cooperative manner, respecting the culture, values and beliefs of all who receive and deliver care.
 This includes dressing appropriately.
 Shirts and shoes must be worn at all times.

 Here are some additional guidelines for visitors to ensure the comfort and safety of all patients.

 Visitors please do NOT:

 - Consume alcohol anywhere in the hospital or on the hospital grounds.

 - Attempt to assist your loved one unless you have been properly trained to assist in the activity.